carpentries-incubator/fair-bio-practice/_episodes/14-data_management_planning.md

 > > The data will be released no later than a year after the project ends.
 > > All data will be made available under CC-BY and the code under MIT licensing.
 > >
 > {: .solution}
 {: .challenge}

+> ## Exercise 2, part 2: Explore each outhers DMPs (10 min)
+> Now, take a look at the other group's DMP and make comments/suggestions on how
+> to improve it (at the end of the DMP)
+>
+{: .challenge}

+> ## Exercise 3: Quiz (3 min)
+> Answer the following questions with true or false (T or F):
+>
+> 1. The best time to do data management is at the end of a project, when you've collected all the data you're managing.
+> 2. Data management plans (DMPs) detail what will happen to data before collection begins.
+> 3. The best storage method for data is multiple backups to USBs.
+> 4. There is a single best way to manage, organise, and share data.
+> 5. For grant applications, DMPs should mention data preservation, longevity, sharing, discover, and reuse.
+> 6. Your metadata should be standardised and descriptive.
+> 7. Taking the time to plan out what's needed in metadata and your DMP will save you time in the long run and make your data more FAIR.
+> 8. DMP online is a tool which constructs DMPs for researchers.
+> 9. Data addressed in a DMP can be freely shared regardless of confidentiality.
+> 10. Data can be given creative commons licenses to dictate how others can and cannot use it.
+>
+>> ## Solution
+>>
+>> 1. The best time to do data management is at the end of a project, when you've collected all the data you're managing.
+(F)
+>> 2. Data management plans (DMPs) detail what will happen to data before collection begins.
+(T)
+>> 3. The best storage method for data is multiple backups to USBs.
+(F)
+>> 4. There is a single best way to manage, organise, and share data.
+(F)
+>> 5. For grant applications, DMPs should mention data preservation, longevity, sharing, discover, and reuse.
+(T)
+>> 6. Your metadata should be standardised and descriptive.
+(T)
+>> 7. Taking the time to plan out what's needed in metadata and your DMP will save you time in the long run and make your data more FAIR.
+(T)
+>> 8. DMP online is a tool which constructs DMPs for researchers.
+(F)
+>> 9. Data addressed in a DMP can be freely shared regardless of confidentiality.
+(F)
+>> 10. Data can be given creative commons licenses to dictate how others can and cannot use it.
+(T)
+>>
+> {: .solution}
+{: .challenge}